mcriq/lotr_cl/lotr-linux-lab-student-instructions.md

 1. **Climb the mountain**
    * Navigate to Mount Doom
-   * Find the forge chamber
+   * Find the forge chamber and navigate to it

 2. **Destroy the Ring**
    * Create a script called `destroy_ring.sh` that will delete the Ring file from your journey directory
    * Make it executable
-   * Navigate to the forge chamber
    * Run the `complete_the_quest.sh` script to test your solution
    * If successful, Middle Earth will be saved!